A Highly Interactive Training Course On

 What are the goals?

-• Understand the role and importance of flare and relief systems in process safety
+• Understand the critical role of flare and relief systems in process safety

-• Design and size relief devices and flare headers based on dynamic conditions
+• Design and size relief devices, flare headers, and associated equipment

-• Identify risks and implement mitigation strategies for safe operation
+• Identify operational risks and implement mitigation strategies

-• Ensure compliance with international standards and emission limits
+• Ensure compliance with API, ASME, OSHA, and environmental regulations

 Who is this Training Course for?